Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrameV1-Customization.md

 ## CSS Styling

-The default iFrame styling is based on the ADA guidelines (link to ADA guidelines) and enhances the config object to include a structured CSS style object that is transformed into CSS text and integrated into the head element of the iframe DOM as a style tag.
+The default iFrame styling is based on the ADA guidelines (link to ADA guidelines) and enhances the config object to include a structured CSS style object that is transformed into CSS text and integrated into the head element of the iFrame DOM as a style tag.
 Developers can override the default styling by providing a style definition as part of the `fiservConfig` object.

 <!-- theme: warning -->
 > Support for certain CSS properties/selectors have been restricted for security reasons.